pip-services/pip-services-docs/content/en/python/rpc/auth/role_authorizer.md

 ### Description

-The RoleAuthorizer class provides methods to check on a user's roles.
+The RoleAuthorizer class provides methods to check on user's roles.

 ### Instance methods